Peredur son of Efrawg: Synopsis

 The central character of the tale is Peredur, son of Efrawg (York).
-As in Chrétien's Percival, the hero's father dies when he is young, and his mother takes him into the woods and raises him in isolation.
+As in Chrétien's Perceval, the hero's father dies when he is young, and his mother takes him into the woods and raises him in isolation.

 Eventually, he meets a group of knights and determines to become like them, so he travels to the court of King Arthur.
 There he is ridiculed by Cei and sets out on further adventures, promising to avenge Cei's insults to himself and those who defended him.
 While travelling, he meets two of his uncles.
 The first (playing the role of Percivals Gornemant) educates him in arms and warns him not to ask the significance of what he sees.
 The second (replacing Chrétien's Fisher King) reveals a salver containing a man's severed head.
 The young knight does not ask about this and proceeds to further adventure, including a stay with the Nine Witches of Gloucester (Caer Loyw) and the encounter with the woman who was to be his true love, Angharad Golden-Hand.

 Peredur returns to Arthur's court, but soon embarks on another series of adventures that do not correspond to material in Percival (Gawain's exploits take up this section of the French work).
 In the end, the hero learns the severed head at his uncle's court belonged to his cousin, who had been killed by the Nine Witches.
 Peredur avenges his family by helping Arthur and others destroy the Witches, and is celebrated as a hero.